The Colour Cabin

 Scroll

-An unassuming cabin clad in black corrugated bitumen sits discreetly at the end of an East London garden.
 Supported by nine screw pile foundations, this lightweight timber structure was designed to be both affordable and simple to build for the artist who now works from this sanctuary.

 A sliding door reveals a spacious plywood interior, naturally lit from above and by a desk window, flooding the cabin with both light and color.
 Thoughtfully framed views lead back to the house and the trees above, offering a sense of seclusion.